Sussex Conservation District

 Baxter Farms, Inc.

 My name is James H. Baxter IV (Jay), of Baxter Farms Inc. in Georgetown, Delaware.
-I’m a fourth generation farmer and I am married with three children.
+I’m a fourth generation farmer, a 2002 graduate of the University of Delaware and I am married with three children.
 I live and farm within the Sussex Conservation District.
 Just as my family before me left a legacy of productive farmland, I want to leave a legacy of higher producing farmland for my children and their children.

 Soil Health Practices